220.127.116.11 Qualification for YA & DSP as an independent young person

 A young person qualifies under this category if they are under an order or direction from a state or territory authority, provided they are NOT living with a parent.
-Support from the state or territory does NOT affect the person's independent status, but will affect the rate of YA or DSP payable.
+Support from the state or territory does NOT affect the person's independent status, but will affect the rate of YA.

 Policy reference: SS Guide 1.1.U.60 Upkeep (YA)